 With cold and flu season around the corner, it's a good idea to prepare in advance as much as we can.
 Oil of oregano could win an award as one of the most effective natural preventives and treatments for the common cold and flu.
+Many have also reported great results using oregano oil for sore throat.
 And in case you're wondering, this oregano is not the same as the herb you put in your pasta sauce.

 One reason oil of oregano is considered an essential oil hero is the presence of carvacrol, among the most bioactive components of this herb.
 This kryptonite of oregano has demonstrated its anti-crime potential in a number of ways; that is, it has antibacterial, antivirus, antifungus, antitumor, anti-inflammation, and antiparasitic properties.